sapcc/go-makefile-maker/README.md

   nameTemplate: "{{ .ProjectName }}_{{ .Os }}_{{ .Arch }}"
 ```

-If `goreleaser.createConfig` is set to true a config file for goreleaser will be generated based on the metadata of the repository.
+If `goreleaser.createConfig` is set to true or it is unset but the release GitHub Workflow is enabled, a config file for goreleaser will be generated based on the metadata of the repository.
 The `format` option can be used to only upload binaries.
 It corresponds to the upstream archives[].format option.
 See <https://goreleaser.com/customization/archive/> for more details.
 The `binaryName` option can be used to change the name of the compiled binaries.
 It corresponds to the upstream builds[].binary option.
 This is only really useful when format is set to binary.
 It defaults to name of the first entry in the binaries option.
 The `nameTemplate` option can be used to change the name of uploaded release artefacts.
 It corresponds to the upstream archives[].name_template option.